nsqa99/big-data-fundamentals/docs/nifi.md

 * A dataflow comprised of many sub-flows that could be reused.
 * A part of dataflow (or entire dataflow) can be extracted as a Template for reusing.

-### flow.xml.gz

-* NiFi UI canvas is written to one file in realtime called `flow.xml.gz`.
-* Stored in `nifi/conf` by default.
-* NiFi automatically creates a backup copy of this file when it is updated.

 ### Controller Service

 Shared services that can be used by reporting tasks, processors, and other services to utilize for configuration or task